AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

 1. User enters the command to add a contact into the input field, along with all details following the specified command syntax
-2. AddressBook shows a success message containing the details of the added contact

-    Use case ends.
+2. AddressBook shows a success message containing the details of the added contact Use case ends.

 **Extensions**

 * 1a.
 The name of the contact provided is an exact (case-insensitive) duplicate of a name already in the contact list
    * 1a1.
 AddressBook shows an error message.

    Use case ends.

 * 1b.
 The name, email and/or phone number of the contact provided is invalid
-   * 1bAddressBook shows an error message.
+   * 1b.
+AddressBook shows an error message.

   Use case ends.

 **Use case 2: Delete a contact**